Tanzania, in full

 Best time: Year-round

-The Yaeda Valley sits in the shadow of the Rift Valley escarpment in central Tanzania, home to the Hadzabe, one of the last hunter-gatherer communities on earth who have lived here for tens of thousands of years.
+The Yaeda Valley sits in the shadow of the Rift Valley escarpment in central Tanzania, home to the Hadzabe, one of the last hunter-gatherer communities on earth.

 We have been coming to the Yaeda Valley for generations and have built real relationships with the community over time.
 Because of this, guests are welcomed into a hunt, or can stay back and spend time with the women and children, learning how food is gathered and how tools are made.
 We pair this with fly-camping in the surrounding bush: no lodges, no other vehicles, and none of the infrastructure that follows most travellers into the wild.